-Number of Oldderks per Notation. ☐ Partial Experience (2 weeks) ☐ Any student who completes the Sensibilidad y Competencia en Salud LGBTTQ program by CPI Healthcare Training & Consulting in its entirety AND ☐ Receives a certificate upon completion of the program. ☐ Full Experience (4 weeks) □ A select number of students will be accepted in the course.
+Training of States in Politication. ☐ Partial Experience (2 weeks) ☐ Any student who completes the Sensibilidad y Competencia en Salud LGBTTQ program by CPI Healthcare Training & Consulting in its entirety AND ☐ Receives a certificate upon completion of the program. ☐ Full Experience (4 weeks) □ A select number of students will be accepted in the course.
 The number is determined by the space allocations at Centro Ararat or any other pre-approved clinic for students to complete their clinical component OR the capacity in which faculty and preceptors can evaluate students in discussion group sessions and OSCE.

-Meeting Place: ☐ In person Clinical Practice would be performed at Centro Ararat or any other pre-approved clinic with a significant LGBTQ patient population. □ Virtual ☐ The Sensibilidad y Competencia en Salud LGBTTQ program by CPI Healthcare Training & Consulting is currently being recorded to be available online by January 2021.
-When it becom fully available, students can register and complete all the required conferences at their own time are expense.
-In the case of the Full Experience, the conferences must be completed prior to clinical rotation, group discussions and OSCE evaluation. ☐ Required group discussion sessions and OSCE will be scheduled in a fixed set of days or week to be эe completed during the second half (March-May) of the Spring semester.
+wee ting Place: □ In person Clinical Practice would be performed at Centro Ararat or any other pre-approved clinic with a significant LGBTQ patient population. □ Vi irtual The Sensibilidad y Competencia en Salud LGBTTQ program by CPI Healthcare Training & Consulting is currently being recorded to be available online by January 2021.
+When it becomes fully available, students can register and complete all the required conferences at their own time and expense.
+In the case of the Full Experience, the conferences must be completed prior to clinical rotation, group discussions and OSCE evaluation.
+Required group discussion sessions and OSCE will be scheduled in a fixed set of days or week to be completed during the second half (March-May) of the Spring semester.